microsoft/infersharpaction/README.md

 - If the project is too large, the analysis may time out.

 - The analyzer may report warnings outside of your own code.
-This is because it runs on all input .pdbs, including those corresponding to third-party library references.
-To prevent this, you may either remove such .pdbs, or you may isolate the desired binaries in a directory and pass its filepath to `binary-path`.
+This is because it runs on all input .pdbs, including those belonging to third-party library references.
+To prevent this, isolate the desired binaries in the input `binary-path` directory.

 ## Contributing